sunnyd11planetkeplr/sunnyd11planetkeplr/README.md

 * preferably platonic/rival, but I can accept ship rp as long as it's SFW and not weird ..
 BECAUSE I don't know your age AND because I'm the repulsed type of aroace individual:P oh and i can accept angst
 * flirting outside the RP/ ooc is a BIG no
-* I prefer if I ask me first even if I'll mostly just follow the flux in character
+* I prefer if u ask me first even if I'll mostly just follow the flux in character

-asking to be moot is open ! as long as you're not in my DNI
+*asking to be moot is open ! as long as you're not in my DNI*